fobordo/School_District_Analysis/README.md

 In summary, the following four changes occurred in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 ### 1. District Summary
-In the new District Summary DataFrame, the metrics for Average Math Score, % Passing Math, % Passing Reading, % Overall Passing decreased by 0.1, 0.2%, 0.1%, and 0.3%, respectively.
+In the updated District Summary DataFrame, the metrics for Average Math Score, % Passing Math, % Passing Reading, % Overall Passing decreased by 0.1, 0.2%, 0.1%, and 0.3%, respectively.

 ### 2. School Summary
-In the new Per School Summary DataFrame, the Thomas High School metrics for Average Reading Score increased by approximately 0.05, while Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing decreased by approximately 0.07, 0.09%, 0.29%, and 0.32%, respectively.
+In the updated Per School Summary DataFrame, the Thomas High School metrics for Average Reading Score increased by approximately 0.05, while Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing decreased by approximately 0.07, 0.09%, 0.29%, and 0.32%, respectively.

 ### 3. Math Scores by Grade
-In the new Math Scores by Grade DataFrame, the math score for Thomas High School 9th grade was changed to "nan."
+In the updated Math Scores by Grade DataFrame, the math score for Thomas High School 9th grade was changed to "nan."

 ### 4. Reading Scores by Grade
-In the new Reading Scores by Grade DataFrame, the reading score for Thomas High School 9th grade was changed to "nan."
+In the updated Reading Scores by Grade DataFrame, the reading score for Thomas High School 9th grade was changed to "nan."